edvbld/cv-template/README.md

     make cover_letter

-If you want to remove all files created by LaTeX (as well all pdf files), run:
+If you want to remove all files created by LaTeX (including all pdf files), run:

     make clean